stephenhouser/aoc2023/Day-07/README.md

 - `score` each hand by card value (in the order shown); 1=1, 2=2, ...
 A=13
 - Sort the hands lowest to highest by their `(rank, score)`
 - Each hand is valued at its `bid * position`. where `position` is its position in the ordered list.
-- Compute the sum of all values
+- Answer is sum of all values

 Example: